Habiba-Arafa/Diabetes-Prediction-with-Explainable-AI/README.md

 ##  Conclusion

 The integration of ML/DL models with robust XAI techniques provides a reliable framework for diabetes diagnosis.
-While models like Random Forest and BPNN achieve high accuracy, explainability tools like SHAP and LIME ensure transparency, fostering trust in AI-driven clinical decision support systems.
+While models like Random Forest and BPNN achieve high accuracy, explainability tools like SHAP and LIME ensure transparency and trust in AI-driven clinical decision support systems.

 ---